 The two candidates have differed in their approach to transit.

-Under the proposed tax, homeowners would pay an additional $129 a year (more if their home is over 3,000 square feet).
-Owners of apartment buildings would start at $249 a year and commercial landlords would start at $799 a year โ both would pay more if their buildings are larger than 5,000 square feet.
+Under the proposed tax, homeowners would pay an additional $129 a year (more, if their home is more than 3,000 square feet).
+Owners of apartment buildings would start at $249 a year, and commercial landlords would start at $799 a year.
+Both would pay more if their buildings are larger than 5,000 square feet.ย

 The most a commercial landlord would pay is $400,000 a year, versus a cap of $50,000 for apartment building owners.
 Apartment landlords would be allowed to pass up $65 a year onto tenants.